 Additional Resources on Crappie

-We hope that our crappie fishing tips are able to improve your success as an angler.
-However, in case you’d like to continue your research we’ve put together the below resources.
+In case you’d like to continue your research we’ve put together the below resources.
 Feel free to let us know if you know of a website related to crappie that should be listed below.
-Don’t forget to share the Fishing Tips Depot with your friends, co-workers and fellow anglers.
+Don’t forget to share our website with your friends, co-workers and fellow anglers.

-- Crappie Discussion Forum – An excellent community of crappie fishermen who discuss everything and anything related to crappie fishing.
+- Crappie Discussion Forum – An excellent community of fishermen who discuss everything and anything related to crappie fish.

-- IGFA All-Tack White Crappie Record – Get real-time data on the current world record for white crappie.
+- IGFA All-Tack Records – Get real-time data on the current world records for crappie.